alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 * plan for and monitor the success of the infrastructure providing access to the data, in particular to gauge capacity requirements in storage, archival and network systems;
 * instigate promotional activities and celebrate data sharing and re-use successes by researchers at the institution;
-* create special collections around popular data sets;
+* create special collections around popular datasets;
 * meet funder requirements to safeguard data for the appropriate length of time since last use [@rdmf122014turd].

 As an example of the latter points,